Home Care Services: How to Navigate Without Losing Your Mind

 Plan for Emergencies Before They Happen

-Make a checklist of emergency contacts, include pharmacy and physician details, and keep copies of insurance and ID info handy.
-You might never need your backup plan, but if you do, you’ll be grateful it exists.
-Having contingency plans in place won’t eliminate stress, but they will reduce panic when things go sideways.
-The more you can anticipate, the more confident and prepared you’ll feel.
+Make a checklist of emergency contacts, include pharmacy and physician details, and keep copies of insurance and ID info somewhere accessible.
+You might never need your backup plan, but if you do, you'll be grateful it exists.

 No one should have to carry the weight of at-home care alone.
+According to the AARP and National Alliance for Caregiving 2025 report, there are now 63 million family caregivers in the United States, nearly 1 in 4 adults.
 Pull in siblings, friends, or local resources.
 A neighbor who checks in daily or a cousin who handles appointments can make a huge impact.
+Research from AARP and NAC shows that caregivers without strong support networks are significantly more likely to report poor or fair health compared to those with consistent help.
+To learn more about the power of team-based care, read our blog "The Power of Team Caregiving."

 Keep Communication Clear and Ongoing

 Set up regular caregiver check-ins and use a shared calendar to keep everyone aligned.
-Apps like Caily let your whole team stay in sync, without endless text chains.
+Fewer text threads, fewer assumptions, and fewer dropped balls.

 Protect Your Own Mental and Emotional Health

 Breaks are essential.
-Take time off, even if it’s just for a few hours.
-And don’t overlook the value of small daily habits: short walks, morning quiet time, or a regular therapy appointment.
-We offer a comprehensive guide on self-care tips here.
+Take time off, even if it's just for a few hours.
+Don't overlook the value of small daily habits: short walks, morning quiet time, or a regular therapy appointment.
+We offer a comprehensive guide on self-care tips on our blog.

 When Do You Need 24-Hour Home Care?